'Twelfth Night' announced as summer's Shakespeare Festival production

 Performances are free, with a limited number of reserved seats and lawn boxes available for purchase later this spring.

 St. Louis Shakespeare Festival will also present "The Merry Wives of Windsor" (Aug.
 1-27) in Missouri and Illinois parks through its TourCo program; a soccer-themed "Shakespeare in the Streets" production (Sept.
-14-16) in downtown St. Louis; and "Q Brothers Christmas Carol" at the National Blues Museum in December.
+14-16) in downtown; and "Q Brothers Christmas Carol" at the National Blues Museum in December.